 Root Admin Chewett Posted November 13, 2013 Root Admin Report Posted November 13, 2013 So, im learning to draw as a relaxing hobby.
 Currently i have: Mechanical Pencil 7mm leads, unknown rating, probably HB A5 notepads to draw small pictures on.
 Some Rubbers, unknown quality Im a complete novice, i want to learn more but obviously need the right equipment.
 Expensive isnt out of the option but ideally it would be cheap (would need to save up to get things if expensive) I like the feel of mechanical pencils, Does anyone suggest anything specifically (even better if i can order it online rather than trying to find it in a shop that i will to travel many hours to get to).
 Also does anyone have any online tutorials they recommend?
-Any help or suggestions are welcome :) Menhir, Summer breeze, Sir Blut and 1 other 2 2 Quote
+Any help or suggestions are welcome :) Sir Blut, Vicious, Summer breeze and 1 other 2 2 Quote

 Bashaw Steel Posted November 13, 2013 Report Posted November 13, 2013 when i draw something it is usually not very different from my 14 year old brother :)) two artist i know, and perhaps the rest of them, said they were born with "it" but i dont think its about equipment, its about spirit:) well, that is the case with poetry :D Chewett 1 Quote